My name is Basil Lvoff -

 Outside of academia, I am engaged in creative writing and poetic translation, as well as documentary filmmaking (as a scriptwriter, grant writer, and a story consultant).

-A separate project is my cultural podcast Bazilevs, which is my homage to the times when I worked as a journalist.
-That is also why I always welcome the opportunity to collaborate with my former fellow journalists as an interviewee.
+A separate project of mine is my cultural podcast Bazilevs, which is my homage to the times when I worked as a journalist.
+That is also why I always welcome the opportunity to collaborate with my former colleagues as an interviewee.